-This is an article published in the Globe and Mail that really explores life from the perspective of three months to Live by LAURIE BROWN, PUBLISHED MARCH 4, 2018.
+This is an article published in the Globe and Mail that really explores life from the perspective of The Best Three Months of Life by LAURIE BROWN, PUBLISHED MARCH 4, 2018.

 I imagine I'm not the only person who's written their own obituary, but maybe I'm the first one to see it in print.
 Writing my obit was the first task in an exercise that came to an end yesterday.